 Every dealer must maintain an established place of business within this state which is easily accessible and open for business at all reasonable times.
 Business hours must be posted on door.
-An established place of business must include both an office and a vehicle storage/ display lot, at a location which is properly zoned for such use, and must have its own mailing address.
+An established place of business must include both an office and a vehicle storage/ display lot, at a location which is properly zoned for such use, and must have its own mailing address and mail receptacle.

 The office must be a permanent, enclosed, commercial (not residential) structure on or adjoining the storage/display lot.
-The office must have at least 100 square feet of floor space, electricity, a business telephone, and the usual office furnishings (desk, chairs, file cabinet).
+The office must have at least 100 square feet of floor space, electricity, a dedicated business telephone with voicemail set up in business name, and the usual office furnishings (desk, chairs, file cabinet, faxmachine).
 It must be set up in such a way that it is not used for any other purpose.
-It also needs hours of operations posted on door.
+It also needs hours of operations posted on door and a licensed salesperson must be there during those hours.
+Cannot do by appointment only.